 The situation is dire, maybe even hopeless, and everyone is losing hope faced with certain death.
-The Chick or The Hero have to keep their friends and loved ones not just moving but hopeful in order to survive.
+The Heart or The Hero has to keep their friends and loved ones not just moving but hopeful in order to survive.
 So they lie.
 They hold their loved ones close and say "It's going to be all right", or "Help is coming."
 The loved one may very well know it's an empty promise, but needs and wants to believe it, because the alternative is panic or an emotional breakdown.

 If the situation truly is hopeless, expect them to say "close your eyes", possibly even killing them to make sure it's a painless death.
 If the loved one truly has no idea of what's going on, and is on the point of death, it becomes Let Them Die Happy.
 Expect the hero to cradle their friend as their doom approaches.

 - In Fables book Peter and Max, Peter wants to leave to fight his evil (and extremely powerful) brother, while his wife Bo wants him to leave it to the better fighters.
 Bo lampshades this trope by saying that him promising her he would come back is useless to her; either he does return in which case the fulfilled Heroic Vow only serves to amplify his status as the big hero, or (more likely,) he gets himself pointlessly killed, and she wouldn't even be allowed to resent him for breaking his promise when he had "heroically" died trying to do the right thing.
 Either way, the promise would only serve to make him feel better about what he was doing, and would do absolutely nothing to help her, regardless of the outcome.